 The PET Department, CC, functions as a core facility that supports basic, translational, and clinical research using PET.
-It a vertically integrated facility, with resources to produce positron-emitting radionuclides, manufacture PET radiopharmaceuticals in a cGMP facility, and use them to image CC patients.
+It is a vertically integrated facility, with resources to produce positron-emitting radionuclides, manufacture PET radiopharmaceuticals in a cGMP facility, and use them to image CC patients.
 Our staff includes cyclotron engineers, radiochemists, physicians, physicists, radiopharmacists, imaging technologists, and regulatory/quality assurance experts.

 Resources include: